aunoyp/aunoyp.github.io/_posts/2020-05-11-narrative.md

 The secondary and tertiary level of idea communication, delivery and comprehension, are a lot less easy to think about.
 Ideally, the speaker should tailor the delivery to the audience.
 Because of this fluidity, I want to talk about delivery and comprehension together.

 As an exercise, I took my personal statement from my medical school application and did a close read of it.
-You may wonder why I didn't do this before submitting it; all I have to say is that road-tripping and writing about your life didn't come as naturally to me as it did to Keroac or Beto.
+You may wonder why I didn't do this before submitting it; all I have to say is that road-tripping and writing about your life didn't come as naturally to me as it did to Keroac or Kesey.

 Here's my personal statement:
 > My approach to my life and career began with introspection.
 Consumed with finding my sense of purpose, I looked inside to find my place in the world.
 In time, I allowed myself to flow towards pursuits that resonated with me, excited me, and grounded me.
 The flow led me to connect with other people, to their passions and their struggles, which in turn became mine.